elle-alexandra/coffee-project/README.md

     Create another form on the page that has an input for the coffee name, and a select to choose the coffee roast.
-When the form is submitted, the new cofee should appear on the page. (*Note that any new coffees you add will be lost when you refresh the page, for an extra challenge, research `localStorage` and see if you can find a way to persist the data*)
+When the form is submitted, the new coffee should appear on the page. (*Note that any new coffees you add will be lost when you refresh the page, for an extra challenge, research `localStorage` and see if you can find a way to persist the data*)